ElektraInitiative/libelektra/doc/tutorials/namespaces.md

 #> /home/user/.myapp
 ```

-When using cascading key the best key will be searched at runtime.
+When using cascading key the best key will be searched at run-time.
 If you are only interested in the system key, you would use:

 ```sh